An Introduction to Project Acceleration

 People and coordination

 • Do not assume new hires are instantly productive.
-Onboarding time is real.

 • Do not stretch overtime beyond short, strategic bursts.
 Fatigue creates mistakes and poor decisions.